juananestival/ps-genesys-adapter-v2511/README.md

 1.  **In your first terminal**, start the adapter application:
     ```bash
-    # Make sure you have configured your .env file with PORT, API_KEY, and AGENT_ID
+    # Make sure you have configured your .env file with PORT and API_KEY
     python main.py
     ```